arthurdouillard/hugo-website/content/post/nato-challenge.md

 In Figure 9, we module the cross entropy loss $-\log(p_t)$ by a factor
 $(1 — p_t)^\gamma$.
 Here, $\gamma$ is a modulating factor oscillating between 0 and 5.
 The well-classified examples have a high $p_t$ , and thus a low factor.
-Therefore, the loss for well-classified examples is very low and forces the model learn on harder examples.
+Therefore, the loss for well-classified examples is low and forces the model learn on harder examples.
 You can see in Figure 10 how much the loss is affected.